 TechHire (Fed Award ID No. HG-29354-16-60-A-24) is a US Department of Labor fully funded grant training program for those interested in careers in computers and Information Technology (IT).
-Based on your skills, experience, and English level, you may be able to enroll in a TechHire track that will help you further your education, job skills, and job search.
+Based on your skills, experience, and English level, you may be able to enroll in a TechHire program course that will help you further your education, job skills, and job search in the IT field.
 TechHire offers Intensive Career Readiness for IT Professionals and certification preparation courses in the following (Information is subject to change):

 - CompTIA: MIBEST A+, Accelerated A+, Network +, and Security +

 Please note the TechHire grant program will conclude on June 30th, 2020

 Please note that the TechHire grant program will conclude on June 30th, 2020.

 Montgomery College will operate remotely starting March 23rd through April 3rd, 2020.
 Please monitor your MC email and Montgomery College's coronavirus webpage.
 For real-time communication updates add TechHireMC on the TechHire Facebook page, CLICK HERE

 All Spring 2020 TechHire classes will be remote, starting March 23rd through April 3rd.
 For more information, email TechHire@montgomerycollege.edu

 Re-Enrollment is available for former TechHire students.
 Email OutreachTH@montgomerycollege.edu for more information!